Misrouted Email Handling Policy

 11. Limitation of Liability in Context of Proactive Risk Mitigation

-Anthropic India (Anthropic Softwares Pvt Ltd) has proactively identified and addressed the risk of email misrouting arising from domain similarity, recognising that such misrouting may potentially result in serious and irreversible consequences, including exposure of sensitive or confidential information relating to intellectual property, financial data, commercial transactions, or other protected information.
+Anthropic India (Anthropic Softwares Pvt Ltd) has proactively identified and addressed the risk of email misrouting arising from domain name similarity, recognising that such misrouting may potentially result in serious and irreversible consequences, including exposure of sensitive or confidential information relating to intellectual property, financial data, commercial transactions, or other protected information.

 In response, Anthropic India (Anthropic Softwares Pvt Ltd) has implemented documented procedures, technical safeguards, and operational protocols under this policy to prevent, detect, and mitigate such risks in a timely and responsible manner.